f5devcentral/f5-automation-labs/docs/module1/lab5.rst

 #.
 Click the “Step 3: Set BIGIP-B CMI Device Parameters” item in the
    collection.
 Examine the operation (PATCH), URI and JSON body.
-We will PATCH the newly renamed object (from the previous step) and assign the Config Sync IP, Unicast Failover Address/Port and Mirroring IPs.
+We will PATCH and assign the Config Sync IP, Unicast Failover Address/Port and Mirroring IPs.

    *EXTRA CREDIT: How is authentication to BIG-IP-B working if we never